pmoitaly/PlComponents/doc/pl_language_system.md

 ---

-## Features

-- **Runtime language switching**
-  No recompilation required.

-- **Multiple file formats**
-  INI and JSON supported out of the box.

-- **Extensible architecture**
-  Add custom engines or loaders easily.
+### 3. Workflow

+A typical workflow for using the Translation System is:

+1. **Register translation engines**
+   Register TPlLanguage instances into TPlLanguageServer.
+2. **Activate a language**
+   The language server sets the active language.
-- **Human‑editable translation files**
+3. **Load translation files**
-  Ideal for non‑technical translators.

-- **Non‑intrusive integration**
-  Works with any VCL application.

-- **Unicode‑safe**
-  Full UTF‑8/UTF‑16 support.
+   The engine populates the translation store.
+4. **Translate UI elements**
+   Components query the server or store.
+5. **Switch language at runtime**
+   The server notifies subscribed components.

 ---

-## Example Usage
+### 4. Example Usage

-See Demo application.
+See Demo project.

 ---

-## Integration Notes
+### 5. Integration Notes

-- The system is **non‑visual** and can be dropped into any project.
+- The system is fully **non‑visual** and can be used in any VCL project.
+- Translation files are **human‑editable**, ideal for non‑technical translators.
-- Engines can be replaced or extended without modifying application code.
+- Engines and loaders can be replaced or extended.
-- Translation files can be reloaded at runtime.
-- The system is designed to work well with other VCL components.
+- Works seamlessly with other PlComponents.
+- Supports full **Unicode** and UTF‑8/UTF‑16 workflows.

 ---

-## Roadmap
+## Conclusion
+The Pl Translation System provides a clean, modular, and extensible foundation for runtime localization in Delphi VCL applications.
+By separating responsibilities across well‑defined units, it ensures maintainability and flexibility while remaining easy to integrate.

+Future enhancements may include:
-- More translation engines (XML/YAML)
+- More translation engines (like XML/YAML)
 - Editor for translation files
-- Real time on line translation using external services
+- Real-time, online translation using external services

 ---

+## References
+- Delphi VCL Documentation
+- JSON and INI format specifications
+- Internal PlComponents architecture notes

+---

-## License
+## Appendix

-Released under the MIT License.
-See the `LICENSE` file for details.
+Additional examples, advanced usage patterns, and engine implementation details may be added in future revisions of this document.